-Uber and Lyft compete with (and typically come out on top of) taxis and other car services in most major cities in the U.S., and Uber's imprint is worldwide.
-Uber and Lyft are similar to many taxi services in that they do not own, operate, or control the cars, and they do not hire the drivers.
+Uber® and Lyft® compete with (and typically come out on top of) taxis and other car services in most major cities in the U.S., and Uber®'s imprint is worldwide.
+Uber® and Lyft® are similar to many taxi services in that they do not own, operate, or control the cars, and they do not hire the drivers.
 Rather, the drivers contract with these companies to pick up passengers.
-The major differences between Uber and Lyft, on the one hand, and taxis and traditional car services, on the other hand, is their pricing structure and the manner in which customers "hire" an Uber or Lyft driver.
+The major differences between Uber® and Lyft®, on the one hand, and taxis and traditional car services, on the other hand, is their pricing structure and the manner in which customers "hire" an Uber® or Lyft® driver.

 As in any car accident case, the person bringing the claim must be able to prove two things in order to get compensation: liability (who was at fault for the accident) and damages (how badly the claimant was injured).
-If you were hit by an Uber or Lyft driver (or injured as a rideshare passenger), you must be able to prove that someone was negligent in order to have a claim.
+If you were hit by an Uber® or Lyft® driver (or injured as a rideshare passenger), you must be able to prove that someone was negligent in order to have a claim.

-Both Uber and Lyft provide liability coverage for their drivers, and the companies have adopted very similar policies, with coverage that varies depending on when the accident occurs:
+Both Uber® and Lyft® provide liability coverage for their drivers, and the companies have adopted very similar policies, with coverage that varies depending on when the accident occurs:

 The first thing you should do after a car accident is get the names, contact information, and insurance details of everyone involved, and ask any witnesses for their contact information, too.
-Next, take as many pictures of the accident scene, the vehicles, and anything else relevant to the accident -- from as many angles as you can -- before you leave the scene.
+Next, take as many pictures of the accident scene, the vehicles, and anything else relevant to the accident—from as many angles as you can—before you leave the scene.

 You should also call the police from the accident scene.
-Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage, but, in any accident involving an Uber/Lyft driver, you will generally want the accident officially investigated as soon as possible, so that you'll have a police report that you will need to back up your claim..
+Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage, but, in any accident involving an Uber®/Lyft® driver, you will generally want the accident officially investigated as soon as possible, so that you'll have a police report that you will need to back up your claim.

 If you're involved in a traffic accident with an Uber® or Lyft® driver, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.